-Denture Base Resin is a highly accurate material specifically formulated for the creation of custom denture bases of all types.
-Production capabilities include removable denture bases and denture try-ins to ensure final prosthetic appliance fitments as well as highquality complete monolithic interim dentures for same-day delivery when fused with class IIa crown & bridge materials of the preferred shade.
+Denture Base and Tooth Resins are highly accurate materials specifically formulated for the creation of custom dentures of all types.
+Production capabilities include removable denture bases and denture try-ins to ensure final prosthetic appliance fitments as well as high quality complete monolithic interim dentures for same-day delivery when fused with Class IIA Crown & Bridge materials of the preferred shade.
 In this workflow guide, learn how to print denture bases successfully with SprintRay 3D printers.

 In order to fabricate patient-specific prosthetics, you must first capture and record a patient's anatomy.
 This process of recording is commonly referred to as scanning, which can be achieved through a series of technologies available to dental clinics and laboratories.

 Optical scanning via bench-top scanners, intra-oral scanners for direct in mouth capture, and ConeBeam CT devices gather the required patient-specific information and package it as a usable 3D file for design/treatment planning and, ultimately, 3D fabrication.

 Once a patient's anatomy has been captured, the usable 3D file can be loaded into a range of 3rd party Dental CAD software for custom design and treatment planning.
 It is important to utilize a Dental CAD software that can achieve the desired clinical goals while maintaining output file integrity.

 For the design and treatment planning of denture bases and complete digital dentures we recommend the following certified programs for use: